-Dr. Kundan Singh Holds Ph.D., in the Humanities with Concentration in East-West Psychology, from California Institute of Integral Studies, San Francisco, California.
-Prior to that, he obtained an M.A. in Applied Psychology with a Concentration in Social Psychology; University of Delhi, Delhi, India.
+Dr. Kundan Singh holds a doctorate in Humanities with a Concentration in East-West Psychology from the California Institute of Integral Studies, San Francisco, California.
+Earlier he obtained an M.A. in Applied Psychology with a Concentration in Social Psychology from the University of Delhi, India.

-He is also the Vice President of the Cultural Integration Fellowship, an institution in San Francisco inspired by the import of Sri Aurobindo’s teachings.
+He is also the Vice President of the Cultural Integration Fellowship, an institution in San Francisco inspired by the teachings of Sri Aurobindo and the Mother.
 He has also taught as a Visiting Faculty and Adjunct Faculty at the Graduate Theological Union and the California Institute of Integral Studies.View our whole team